Abdollah Entezam: Sufism

 Upon the death of his father he became the leader of the Safi Ali Shahi order of dervishes in Iran.

 A New Perspective on Mysticism and Sufism: Abdollah Entezam, Introduced and translated by Matthijs van der Bos.

 In 1977 Entezam wrote a series of articles entitled ‘A New Perspective on Mysticism and Sufism – Nazari tazeh be erfan va tassavof-.
 He used the pseudonym ‘I do not know’ (la adri) and the articles reported the question and answer sessions of a Sufi Master.
 The essays were republished after the revolution by Vahid Publishers, under the pseudonym of Abdollah Azadeh in 1984.

 End of life

 At the start of the Iranian revolution, in 1978 the 86-year-old Entezam was offered the role of Prime minister by the Shah, but was said to have turned it down on health grounds.

 Some have said he was imprisoned by the new Islamist regime and released before his death in spring 1983.

-However, in the Persian Wikipedia page on him, it is stated that unlike his brother Nasrollah, he was not imprisoned or tortured and that even Ayatollah Khomeini did not want him to be arrested.

 His obituary appeared in the Times by Sir Denis Wright on 23 April 1983, in which he said: